What should we bring ?

 Do you ever offer discounts on your voyages ?

 No, we don’t believe in discounting.
 We all work very hard in this industry to bring high quality experiences and discounting de-values what we do.
 We have never had anyone to our knowledge leave the boat unsatisfied that they did not get their money’s worth.
-We do offer a price reduction if you book the whole boat and we always offer two child berths per sailing voyage at a lower price.
-Look at our Tariff page
+We do offer a price reduction if you book the whole boat and we always offer child berths on our Isles of Scilly and taster weekend sailing voyage at a lower price.